What is freelance writing?

 If this is the case for you, then yes, freelance writing could be an ideal way for you to earn an income from your writing.

-But like any new venture or small business, be prepared to be patient at the beginning and accept that it will take a little time for you to find your feet.
+But like any new venture or small business, be prepared to be patient at the beginning and accept that it will take a little time for you to find your feet and high paying assignments.